Contrast-Security-OSS/docs/content/installation/java/JavaOverview.md

 ## How It Works

 To start analyzing an application, download and install the Java agent from the [Contrast application](installation-javaagent.html#java-standard) or using the [Host Installer](installation-javaagent.html#java-host).
-Once you've completed the initial installation, [choose a container](installation-javainstall.html) that's right for you, and complete the installation instructions.
+Once you've completed the initial installation, [choose the Java application container](installation-javainstall.html) that's right for you, and complete the installation instructions.

-After installation, continue to use the application as you normally would.
-(If it's a web application, just click on links, submit forms using normal data, and so forth.)
-The Java agent's sensors gather information about the application's security, architecture and libraries.
-You can see the results of the agent's analysis in the Contrast interface.
+Once installation and configuration is complete, and you want to start analyzing an application, use the web application as you normally would in your browser: click on links, submit forms using normal data, etc.  The sensors of the Contrast Java agent will gather information about the application’s security, architecture and libraries.
+You can view the results of the agent’s analysis in the Contrast UI.